 Relevance vis-à-vis the country's needs, priorities, and demands.
-Currently, Turkey imports nearly 75 percent of its energy.
-117 It is estimated that total final energy demand and the total primary energy demand will more than double by 2020, which will require diversification of its energy supply routes, increases in the share of renewables in its energy mix, and significant steps to increase energy efficiency.
-118 The latter is considered important for Turkey to sustain its economic growth while meeting its climate change and environmental commitments in support of the country's accession to the European Union (EU).
-The government has recognized this and has included EE within its energy security strategy 119, National Climate Change Strategy 20% by 2023 from 2011 levels.
+Currently, Turkey imports nearly 75 percent of its energy.117 It is estimated that total final energy demand and the total primary energy demand will more than double by 2020, which will require diversification of its energy supply routes, increases in the share of renewables in its energy mix, and significant steps to increase energy efficiency.118 The latter is considered important for Turkey to sustain its economic growth while meeting its climate change and environmental commitments in support of the country's accession to the European Union (EU).
+The government has recognized this and has included EE within its energy security strategy119, National Climate Change Strategy120 and National EE Strategy121.
+The latter, in particular, aims to reduce energy intensity by 20% by 2023 from 2011 levels.